joved-git/howto-howto/README.md

 # How to use it (command mode)

-Kite allows to run some very useful command.
+Kite allows to run some very useful commands.

 ```
  $ kite cmd
 ```

 You should see a list of available commands.
-Here is an example.
+Here is an example:

 ```
 ipfor : Used to get/set ip forwarding